ACherepkov1989/android_kernel_sony_msm8994_kitakami/coresight/README.txt

 Please refer to stm/stm_etf_dump.sh.
 Here ETR is the trace sink instead of ETM.

 8. mult_trace/mult_source_enable.sh
-Tests that multiple Coresight trace sources (ETM and STM) can be successfully enabled at the same time.
+Tests that multiple CoreSight trace sources (ETM and STM) can be successfully enabled at the same time.

 9. mult_trace/mult_source_disable.sh